 Cut down the amount of alcohol you drink very gradually instead of going cold turkey - especially if withdrawing at home

-Maintain regular contact with medical staff - medications may require different dosages for each alcoholic, with incorrect dosages leading to overdose, cross-addiction, or symptoms not being treated
+Maintain regular contact with medical staff - medications may require different dosages for each patient, with incorrect dosages leading to overdose, cross-addiction, or symptoms not being treated

-Selective extinction - after alcoholics cease intake, the endorphin receptors become more sensitive, using this time for endorphin-releasing activities allows the brain to learn more healthy habits
+Selective extinction - after abstaining from alcohol, the endorphin receptors become more sensitive and using this time for endorphin-releasing activities allows the brain to learn healthier habits

-Reading - books that discuss recovery, family relationships, anxiety and depression help the user to understand symptoms and focus on recovery
+Reading - books that discuss recovery, family relationships, anxiety and depression help the user to understand withdrawal effects whilst focusing on sobriety

 If you or a loved one is struggling with alcohol cessation, seek professional medical advice.

-It is important to respond dynamically for each individual's circumstances such as:
+It is important to respond dynamically to each individual's circumstances, such as:

-If there is a lack of a support network - contact a GP, local support services and helplines
+If there is a lack of a support network, contact a GP, helplines, or local support groups (e.g. alcoholics anonymous meetings)

-Reducing caring responsibilities - 34.1% of those with caring responsibilities reported an increase in alcohol use disorder, so alleviating these responsibilities assists in working towards sobriety [10]
+Reducing caring responsibilities - 34.1% of those with caring responsibilities reported an increase in alcohol use disorder (AUD), so alleviating these responsibilities assists in working towards alcohol abstinence [10]

 Reducing Symptoms